MartinKilonzo/remmyMartin/pages/project/Projects/ProjectDocs/project3.md

 _The results of using the Twitter Model to predict crimes._

 ### Future Work
 This was an interesting exploration into the use of language as a measurement for emotion and ultimately as a predictor for crime.
-In the future, this paper expects to improve the model to include a context analysis to get an understanding of the topics discussed and attempt to correlate these with events even beyond the scope of crime.
+Some next steps would be to include contextual analysis to get an understanding of the topics discussed and attempt to relate these with events even beyond the scope of crime.